rieyza21/rieyza21/README.md

 ## Notes

 Some client, freelance, and hardware projects may be private, so this profile focuses on the engineering work and systems involved rather than linking every repository.

-I keep this README intentionally lightweight: no auto-generated stats cards and no unverifiable metrics.
-The goal is to make the engineering signal easy to scan.